Scalable Video Coding in Video Conferencing: A Practical Guide

 What is SVC?

-SVC, which stands for Scalable Video Coding, is built on the H.264/MPEG-4 compression standard, enabling the encoding of high-quality video that has lower-resolution sub-videos embedded inside.
-A single SVC video bitstream can have multiple layers of video quality, so devices with different capabilities can play appropriate layers based on their resources.
+SVC, which stands for Scalable Video Coding, was originally built on the H.264/MPEG-4 compression standard, enabling the encoding of high-quality video with lower-resolution sub-videos embedded inside it.
+A single SVC bitstream can carry multiple layers of video quality, so devices with different capabilities can play the layers that suit their resources.

-A major benefit is scalability in multiple dimensions: frame rate, resolution, and fidelity.
-A basic device may decode only some frames from the SVC stream at a lower resolution.
-A high-end device can fully decode the maximum resolution of the same stream.
-Playback adapts across devices this way without needing video format conversion.
+The major benefit is scalability in several dimensions: frame rate, resolution, and fidelity.
+A basic device may decode only some frames at a lower resolution, while a high-end device can fully decode the maximum resolution of the same stream.
+Playback adapts across devices this way, without needing to convert the video into different formats.

-As more platforms play the video, SVC enables efficient delivery over networks.
-A single encoded video can now serve differing device abilities.
-The backward compatibility of H.264 also makes SVC suitable for internet video, broadcasting, conferencing, and other applications that reach many device types.
+Because one encoded video can serve many device capabilities, SVC enables efficient delivery over networks.
+The backward compatibility of H.264 also makes the original SVC suitable for internet video, broadcasting, conferencing, and other applications that reach many device types.

 SVC beyond H.264

-SVC originated as an extension of H.264, but the concept of layered encoding has since been implemented in newer codecs.
+SVC began as an extension of H.264, but the concept of layered encoding has since been implemented in newer codecs.
 VP9 supports SVC layers and is available in Chrome's WebRTC implementation.
-AV1 was designed with SVC built into the codec specification from the start, making it the most SVC-native codec available.
+AV1 was designed with scalability built into the codec specification from the start, making it the most SVC-native codec available.
 However, browser support for encoding SVC varies significantly by codec – more on this in the limitations section below.
+For a wider comparison of the codecs involved, see our video codec guide.

 How SVC works